WrestleMania IX: Storylines

 The feud between The Mega-Maniacs (Brutus Beefcake and Hulk Hogan) and WWF Tag Team Champions Money Inc. (Ted DiBiase and Irwin R. Schyster) stemmed from a legitimate parasailing accident in 1990 that forced Beefcake to undergo reconstructive surgery to his face.
-He was unable to wrestle again until the February 15, 1993, episode of Raw.
-He faced DiBiase in his return match, after which DiBiase and Schyster attacked him.
-DiBiase held Beefcake for Schyster to hit him in the face with a briefcase, but Jimmy Hart, who managed Money Inc., repeatedly got in the way before Schyster shoved him out of the ring.
-Schyster then hit Beefcake in the face with the briefcase.
+On the February 8st episode of Monday Night Raw, Beefcake announced that he was able to wrestle again, however later in the show, Money Inc. came out and both challenged Beefacke, DiBiase won the coin toss to face Beefcake, however their manager Jimmy Hart protested the idea.
+A week later the match took place with Beefcake winning the match by disqualification when Schyster attacked Beefcake with the briefcase.
+Then Money Inc. tried to attack him again with briefcase, but Jimmy Hart kept telling them to stop, Money Inc. then fired Hart as their manager and Schyster then hit Beefcake in the face with the briefcase, Hart came back into the ring after being thrown out by Schyster and went over to Beefcake thus becoming Beefcake's manager.
 Hart later claimed that he felt the need to "step up and do the right thing" and that he "had a change of heart", and his intervention led to him becoming a babyface, or crowd favorite.
 Shortly thereafter, Hulk Hogan made his return to the WWF and joined with Beefcake, and manager Jimmy Hart, to form The Mega-Maniacs and challenge Money Inc. for the WWF Tag Team Championship.

 Harvey Wippleman managed many wrestlers during his feud with The Undertaker.

 Mr. Perfect's rivalry with Bobby Heenan dated back to Survivor Series (1992).
 Perfect and Ric Flair were managed by Heenan, but Perfect turned on Flair and Heenan by agreeing to face them as part of a tag team match at Survivor Series.
 Flair feuded briefly with Perfect but left the company to return to World Championship Wrestling.
 Lex Luger had joined Vince McMahon's World Bodybuilding Federation, but he signed with McMahon's WWF when the bodybuilding company failed.
 He made his debut at Royal Rumble 1993, where he was unveiled as Heenan's latest wrestler, Narcissus (although the ring name was changed to "The Narcissist" Lex Luger).

 The Undertaker's feud with Giant Gonzalez was an offshoot of The Undertaker's feud with manager Harvey Wippleman.
 The Undertaker defeated Kamala, who was managed by Wippleman, at SummerSlam 1992.
 A rematch was held at Survivor Series 1992, and The Undertaker beat Kamala in a coffin match.
 Wippleman vowed revenge, and he introduced Gonzalez at Royal Rumble 1993 and instructed him to attack The Undertaker.
 The Undertaker was eliminated from the Royal Rumble match as a result of the interference, and a match was scheduled between The Undertaker and Giant Gonzalez for WrestleMania IX.